JwalantModi15/Top-Bulletins-of-the-Day/README.md

-# Top-Bulletins-of-the-Day
+# Top Bulletins
-An android application Top Bulletins
+Top Bulletins of the day is an android application designed and developed using XML, Java Programming language in android studio